-7RACs can also identify underpayments, which are corrected by refunding the payment to the provider.
+8RACs can also identify underpayments, which are corrected by refunding the payment to the provider.
 In 2011, 6 percent of inpatient stay audits resulted in an underpayment determination.

-8RAC audits of inpatient stays drop off significantly in 2014, when Medicare paused RAC operations to "review and refine" the program, in response to complaints from industry stakeholders and providers, who inundated the audit appeals system (Foster and McBride, 2014).
+9RAC audits of inpatient stays dropped off significantly in 2014, when Medicare paused RAC operations to "review and refine" the program in response to complaints from industry stakeholders and providers, who had inundated the audit appeals system (Foster and McBride, 2014).
 Appendix Section A.2 covers the timeline of the RAC program in more detail.

-9Midnight cutoffs are surprisingly common in hospital billing rules; see the policies studied by Almond and Doyle (2011) and Rose (2020).
-A difference between the Two Midnights rule and the policies studied by Almond and Doyle (2011) and Rose (2020) is that the Two Midnights rule counts how many midnights a patient's entire stay crosses, starting from the ED arrival hour (i.e., the hour the patient is recorded as first stepping foot into the hospital) if the patient entered through the ED.
-In contrast, the rules studied by these two papers focus on how many midnights a patient's hospital admission crossed, starting from the hospital admission hour (i.e., the hour that the patient is formally admitted as inpatient or, in the case of newborns, born).

-auditing this stay for medical necessity.
-If the patient's stay did not cross two midnights, then RACs could audit it (Centers for Medicare and Medicaid Services, 2017).
-Among Medicare patients who enter a hospital through the ED,10 the Two Midnights rule effectively increased audit likelihoods for patients who arrived at the ED after midnight, relative to those who arrived before.
+10Midnight cutoffs are surprisingly common in hospital billing rules; see the policies studied by Almond and Doyle (2011) and Rose (2020).
+A difference between the Two Midnights rule and the policies studied by Almond and Doyle (2011) and Rose (2020) is that the Two Midnights rule counts the number of midnights two midnights, then the stay was presumed to be necessary and RACs were barred from auditing this stay for medical necessity.
+If the patient's stay did not span two midnights, then RACs could audit it (Centers for Medicare and Medicaid Services, 2017).
+Among Medicare patients who enter a hospital through the ED,11 the Two Midnights rule effectively increased audit likelihoods for patients who arrived at the ED after midnight, relative to those who arrived before.